shreyan241/fastapi-grammar-corrector/README.md

 - A caching mechanism is implemented to avoid redundant API calls.
 - Comprehensive error handling and logging are in place for troubleshooting.

+## System Requirements (for Executable Version)

+- Windows 10 or later
+- 4GB RAM recommended
+- Approximately 100MB of free disk space

+## Troubleshooting

+If you encounter any issues with the executable:
+1. Ensure you have extracted all files from the zip archive.
+2. Try running the application as an administrator.
+3. Check your antivirus software isn't blocking the application.
+4. For detailed error logs, check the `grammar_corrector.log` file in the application directory.

 ## Contributing

 Contributions to improve the Grammar Corrector are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.